-- Reducing risk of dependence on foreign supply.
+- Reducing the risk of dependence on foreign supply.

 High quality recycled materials will help the DoD to develop and adopt advanced Additive Manufacturing, Metal Injection Molding, and Powder Forging processes more quickly creating parts with totally novel functionality, reducing engineering cycles and accelerating “make-to-fly” cycles.
 This translates to enhanced lethality with reduced costs.

-Using already certified scrap as raw material dramatically reduces the material cost of goods for manufactured parts and ensures they meets the desired specification.
-Powders from scrap will leverage DoD investments by reducing cost of end-system part production with compelling ROI.
+Using already certified scrap as raw material dramatically reduces the material cost of goods for manufactured parts and ensures they meet the desired specification.
+Powders from scrap will leverage DoD investments by reducing the cost of end-system part production with compelling ROI.